KQLCafe/website/docs/KustoCon/KustoCon 2025.md

  ![KustoCon](../Logo/kustocon_logo.png)

- We're planning a KustoCon on November 6th, 2025.
+ KustoCon will run on November 6th, 2025

+ This year the KustoCon Conference will run in Hybrid Mode.
+With exclusive Workshops in the morning for those attending onsite and KustoCon sessions in the afternoon for both onsite and online participants.

- Nothing confirmed yet,  we'll share more details as soon as things progres.
+ We will share more details soon on [KustoCon.com](https://kustocon.com/)